 The Foundation recognizes the need for spendable income by the beneficiaries of the endowment and long-term institutional funds under their custodianship.
 The spending policy reflects an objective to distribute as much total return as is consistent with overall investment objectives defined above while protecting the real value of the endowment fund principal.
-The board approved spending percentage, based on the average collected fund balance, was 5 percent and 7 percent for the fiscal years ended June 30, 2023 and 2022, respectively.
+The board approved spending percentage, based on the average collected fund balance, was 5% for the fiscal years ended June 30, 2024 and 2023.